-- 1 Tbsp butter
+- 1 tablespoon butter

 - 1 large garlic clove, minced

-- 2 Tbsp chopped walnuts
+- 2 tablespoons chopped walnuts

-- 2 Tbsp chopped parsley
+- 2 tablespoons chopped parsley

-- 1 teaspoon herbes de Provence or dried thyme
+- 1 teaspoon Herbes de Provence or dried thyme

-- 2 Tbsp breadcrumbs
+- 2 tablespoons breadcrumbs

-- 2 Tbsp sherry or chicken stock
+- 2 tablespoons sherry or chicken stock

-- 2 Tbsp olive oil
+- 2 tablespoons extra virgin olive oil

-- 2 Tbsp grated parmesan cheese
+- 2 tablespoons grated Parmesan cheese

-1 Preheat oven to 375°F.
+1 Preheat oven to 375°F (190°C).

-2 Finely chop the mushroom stems.
-Heat 1 tablespoon butter in a small frying pan over medium-high heat.
-Sauté the chopped mushroom stems and the shallots for 4-5 minutes, stirring often.
+2 Make filling: Heat 1 tablespoon butter in a small frying pan over medium-high heat.
+Sauté the chopped mushroom stems and the shallots for 4 to 5 minutes, stirring often.
 Add the garlic and walnuts and sprinkle with salt.
 Stir well and sauté 2 more minutes.

-3 Toss the mushroom caps with olive oil.
-Fill each mushroom with the stuffing.
+3 Stuff mushroom caps: Toss the mushroom caps with olive oil.
+Fill each mushroom with the stuffing, and place on a baking sheet.
 Sprinkle grated parmesan cheese over each mushroom.

 4 Bake: Bake for 10 to 20 minutes at 375°F (190°C), or until the cheese browns a little and a little water starts to pool at the base of each mushroom.
 Allow to cool for 5 minutes or so before serving.